kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 <img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001112.JPG" class="mobile-zoom" loading="lazy" fetchpriority="low" />

 *"Is one of these the one we'll climb?"*, is one question that pops in my mind.
 At first glance, they look quite steep.
-The night before, a guest who walked from *Takijiri-oji* to *Takahara* (高原) invested time in an attempt to persuade us to skip it.
+The night before, a guest who walked from *Takijiri-oji* to *Takahara* (高原) invested time tried to persuade us to skip it.
 I sipped wine and shrugged, *"where would the fun be in that?
 I travelled around the planet for this"*.

 Around the planet, indeed.
 Residing in Brazil, we planned a stopover in the US to dilute the hardship.
 The journey from Denver until arrival in *Tanabe* the night before was pure chaos, a tight schedule with endless potential points of failure.
 More on that later, however, because my eyes must now focus on these mountains.